jameshanlon/jameshanlon.github.io/content/python-processor.md

 {{ macros.image('python-processor/measured-overheads.png', size='1000x1000',
                 caption='Python overheads measured in various benchmarks, from [1].') }}

+There has been significant work on tackling (2) the language implementation.
+Prominent examples include: [PyPy][pypy], an alternative implementation that includes a just-in-time (JIT) compiler to dynamically optimise common code paths; and [Cython][cython] and [Nuitka][nuitka] that translate Python to C for static compilation.
+Approximately, these approaches acheive speedups not larger than a factor of 10.

 It is worth noting that where the previous examples optimise Python as a general-purpose language, some approaches such as [Codon][codon], [Numba][numba] and [Triton][triton] compile subsets of Python into machine code for host or accelerator devices, eliminating the runtime overhead altogether.
-These however focus on accelerating numerical computations and therefore sidestep the difficulties of statically-compiling dynamic features such as naming and data structures.
+These approaches can achieve speedups of the order of 100 times for serial execution.
+They do however focus on accelerating numerical computations and therefore sidestep the difficulties of statically-compiling dynamic features such as naming, large integers and data structures, which are much more challenging.

 Within the scope of (1) optimising the application, a significant issue preventing the use of parallelism is Python's [Global Interpreter Lock